percona/percona-backup-mongodb/doc/source/architecture.rst

 ==============  ================================================================
-list nodes      List all nodes (agents) connected to the coordinator list backups    List all finished backups. run backup      Start a new backup run restore     Restore a backup
+list nodes      List all nodes (agents) connected to the coordinator list backups    List all finished backups. list storages   List all storages configured via |pbm-agent| on one of the
+                members of the replica set.
+run backup      Start a new backup run restore     Restore a backup
 ==============  ================================================================